YaokunLin/ActuaryProgrammer/POETRY_README.md

 curl -sSL https://install.python-poetry.org | python3 -
 ```

+Make sure your pyenv is using the appropriate version of python.
 After that you can run the following command which will create a virtual env via poetry for you.
 ```
 poetry install
 ```